karlwelzel/ar3-matlab/README.md

 ## Repository setup

-Follow these steps to run this code on your own.
+Follow these steps to run this code on your own machine.

 ### Clone